rtgill82/nsis-printer/README.rst

  Usage: ``${EnumPrinters} RET``

 Enumerates the printers available on the current machine.
-The number of printers available are popped into the register ``RET``.
+The number of printers available are returned in register ``RET``.
 The names of the available printers remain on the stack to be popped off by the caller.
-If ``-1`` is popped into ``RET`` then an error has occurred and the error message remains on the stack.
+If ``-1`` is returned then an error has occurred and the error message remains on the stack.

 AddPrinter
 ~~~~~~~~~~